 We have reviewed British Airways World Traveller Plus.

 Review: Norwegian Airlines Premium Economy

-We like: Priority boarding, reclining seats with lots of leg room, new fleet of lovely long-haul Dreamliners, complimentary pre-flight access to the No1 Lounge in Gatwick and other airports, prices (from £649 one way from London to New York) and Norwegian Rewards cashpoints loyalty program.
-A PremiumFlex seat costing around £1,200 plus taxes will earn 20% of this price in cashpoints which means receiving a credit towards future flights of £246.
+We like: Priority boarding, reclining seats with lots of legroom, a new fleet of lovely long-haul Dreamliners, complimentary pre-flight access to the No1 Lounge in Gatwick and other airports, prices (from £649 GBP one way from London to New York), and Norwegian Rewards cashpoints loyalty program.
+A PremiumFlex seat costing around £1,200 GBP plus taxes will earn 20% of this price in cashpoints which means receiving credit towards future flights of £246 GBP.